grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 As before, they wound their way through the small homes.
 Sturmey faced the bow and scanned the path in front of them with binoculars.
 Occasionally he cupped a hand around his mouth and yelled forward loudly in various local languages to try to get a local fisherman or kids rowing tiny coracles to make way for the _Prospect_ to pass.
 He kept up a never ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.

-Percy rode her boat facing the stern, on the lookout for the thing she feared --- the black shadow of the sub rising up somewhere back there in their wake among the densely-clustered huts.
+Percy rode her boat facing the stern, on the lookout for the thing she feared --- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.

 It was just as she was beginning to believe the other sub may have gone for the bait and followed Shakes when she heard the loud sound of a thump followed by crunching wood.
 The strange sound bounced over the thatched roofs of the huts to her ears.
 She lifted her binoculars in the direction of the sound.
 There she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 A path of monstrous destruction, moving rapidly towards them.